 - Parenting for the long haul.

-Our passion is to see our children grow into all God has created them to be as part of His big story.
-Roger and Cheryl Bye, Rob and Jo Horn, Graham and Daryl Anns and others will be teaching and sharing to encourage and equip you in all you are already doing as parents.
+We want to see our children grow into all God has created them to be as part of His big story.
+Roger and Cheryl Bye, Rob and Jo Horn, Graham and Daryl Anns and others taught from their own experience, to encourage and equip parents.

 Roger and Cheryl Bye